Eng-Ahmed-Hussien/C-Syntax-Analyzer-and-Tokenizer/README.md

 ## Acknowledgments

-Special thanks to Eng.
-Ahmed Hesham and the Python community for their guidance and resources.
+- Special thanks to Eng.
+Ahmed Hesham.
+- the Python community for their guidance and resources.